Delivered in partnership with Nottingham Trent University (NTU); your degree will be taught at Confetti and validated by NTU.

 To apply for this course, you will need to complete an application through Nottingham Trent University’s Applicant Portal.

 Your application will include a personal statement, and you’ll need to provide a reference.
 For advice about making a successful application to study this course, visit the NTU pages on how to apply.

 Should I apply for the MA or MSc Creative Technologies degree?

 By offering the MA or the MSc, we’re offering you the option to select which course aligns best to your previous area of study, and your speciality within the discipline.
 A applicant with a technological focus to their project would be advised to choose the MSc and a student with an art and design focus would be advised to pursue the MA.

-If you’d like further advice before submitting an application, please get in touch with our course leader, Kim Western on email@example.com, who can advise on your specific interests and requirements.
+If you’d like further advice before submitting an application, please get in touch with our course leader, Amelia Roberts on firstname.lastname@example.org, who can advise on your specific interests and requirements.

 We define creative technology to mean the creative use of digital technology, or the use of digital technology for creative purposes; creative technology can be seen as where technology meets art and design.
 As technology develops, the need for globally-minded and technically savvy creatives is growing.